knowrahman/AWS-SAA-C02-Course/README.md

 - Marketplace (can include commercial software)
   - Will charge you for the instance cost and an extra cost for the AMI
 - AMIs are regional with a unique ID.
+- So there will be different AMI for linux distribution than the other region AMI
 - Controls permissions
   - Default only your account can use it.
   - Can be set to be public.
   - Can have specific AWS accounts on the AMI.
+- Can create instance from AMI and
 - Can create an AMI from an existing EC2 instance to capture the current config.

 #### 1.6.10.1.
 AMI Lifecycle